goamegah/zombie-wapp-deployment/web-app-using-sqlite3-deployment-on-aws/src/readme.md

 <img src="figures/aws-ubuntu-server-ami.png" alt="aws-ubuntu-server-instance" style="zoom:33%;" />

-To connect to your EC2 instance prompt using peace of code below:
+To connect to your EC2 instance prompt, you can use peace of code below:

 ```bash
 SSH_KEY=path/to/your/ec2-permission-key/ec2-key.pem # the file path you downloaded the key